Are you a budding physician applying for your residency? If so, it’s a good idea to familiarize yourself with the ERAS timeline.

 In the conclusion, you should tie everything together and connect it back to your thesis.
 It's crucial that your personal statement is cohesive and demonstrates your value as a candidate.
 Use this space to articulate your passion for the residency program you're applying for and how you can contribute to it positively.

 Having strong letters of recommendation is crucial for your ERAS application.
-While you can upload a maximum of four LoRs to each application through ERAS, it's not necessary to submit that many.
+While you can upload a maximum of four LoRs to each application through ERAS, submitting that many is unnecessary.
 You cannot add or delete LoRs from a program after they have been allocated to it.

 When it comes to choosing the best recommender for your ERAS application, it's important to select individuals who know you well and can speak to your abilities and potential as a physician.